-Commission Adhoc Deduction 1.
-Agent of LIC of 50% of commission • First year's commission • Renewal commission 15% of renewed commission OR maximum limit 20000, whichever is less. • When first year and renewal commission separate figures are not available 33 ^{1/3} % earned during the Previous Year • Bonus commission No Deduction allowed 2.
-Commission received by authorized agents of unit trust of India 50% of commission 3.
-Commission received by authorized agents of Govt. & Post office securities 50% of commission 4.
-Commission received by authorized agents of notified mutual fund 50% of commission agents of notified mutual fund
+Commission Adhoc Deduction

+1. Agent of LIC of 50% of commission

+First year's commission

+Renewal commission 15% of renewed commission OR maximum limit 20000, whichever is less.

+When first year and renewal commission separate figures are not available 33 1/3 % earned during the Previous Year

+Bonus commission No Deduction allowed

+2. Commission received by authorized 50% of commission

+agents of unit trust of India

+3. Commission received by authorized 50% of commission

+agents of Govt. & Post office securities

+4. Commission received by authorized 50% of commission

+agents of notified mutual fund